Answering ‘give us an example of a time when’ questions in your property job application

 Tip 1: focus on the question

 Ensure you actually answer the question being asked and choose a suitable example to talk about.
-‘My tip for applicants is to think "why is this firm asking this question?" and "what are they looking for?"
-Then break down the question step-by-step and make sure you’re answering every section of it,’ says Mark Dubes, graduate and recruitment development manager at CBRE.
-For instance, to answer the Capita Property and Infrastructure past question don’t forget the second part (‘describe how you have gone about achieving the challenge’).
+‘My tip for applicants is to think “why is this firm asking this question?” and “what are they looking for?”
+Then break down the question step-by-step and make sure you’re answering every section of it,’ a graduate recruiter at CBRE told TARGETjobs.

 To make your example sound as relevant as possible to the skills or qualities you think the employer is interested in, use key action words to draw attention to these, such as ‘I organised/calculated/presented/liaised’.
-Matt Higgins, graduate and future talent manager at Barratt Developments Plc., says: 'During the application process many candidates make the mistake of writing what they think we want to hear, rather than being honest about themselves.
-There is no such thing as a "perfect candidate"; it is best to be candid about your experience and the areas in which you need to develop.'
+A graduate recruiter at Barratt Developments Plc told us: 'During the application process many candidates make the mistake of writing what they think we want to hear, rather than being honest about themselves.
+There is no such thing as a “perfect candidate”; it is best to be candid about your experience and the areas in which you need to develop.'

 Tip 2: use your whole life

-Lauren Strangleman, graduate manager at Knight Frank, recommends including all details of your work experience history, even if it is in a different sector: ‘You can strengthen your application by emphasising all of your work experience, including part-time jobs, and not just industry-specific internships,’ she advises.
+A graduate recruiter at Knight Frank recommended including all details of your work experience history, even if it is in a different sector: ‘You can strengthen your application by emphasising all of your work experience, including part-time jobs, and not just industry-specific internships,’ she advises.
 ‘This will highlight that you have a good work ethic in general.’
-Similarly, Amelia Dowty, graduate recruitment and training manager at JLL, says, ‘Make sure your application gives the reader a clear view of “the whole you”, not just your work experience and academic qualifications’.
+Similarly, Amelia Dowty, talent acquisition lead at JLL, says, ‘Make sure your application gives the reader a clear view of “the whole you”, not just your work experience and academic qualifications’.
 Include property-related experience where possible but try not to have too many answers from one part of your life; picking examples from a range of activities will show you’re a well rounded candidate.

 Tip 3: take CARE